MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-guest-access-in-groups.md

 By default, the Sharing option in your organization is turned on.
 This option allows guests to be added to your organization.
 To turn it off:

-1. Sign in with your Office 365 global admin account at [https://portal.office.com/adminportal/home](https://portal.office.com/adminportal/home#/homepage).
+1. Sign in with your admin account at [https://admin.microsoft.com/adminportal/home](https://admin.microsoft.com/adminportal/home#/homepage).

 2. In the navigation menu, choose **Settings** then **Security &amp; privacy**.